 Prefect allows you to configure many aspects of how your flows and tasks run - here we review execution configuration within a single flow run.
 For topics such as scheduling and flow deployment configuration see the tutorial on Deployments.

 Oftentimes we want our tasks to run in parallel or even on different machines for efficiency.
-Prefect exposes this functionality via the concept of an executor.
+Prefect exposes this functionality via the concept of an task runner.

 Running flows in parallel requires no configuration

-Note that executors only manage task runs within a single flow run - the ability to run multiple flow runs in parallel is default behavior in Prefect.
+Note that task runners only manage task runs within a single flow run - the ability to run multiple flow runs in parallel is default behavior in Prefect.

-Every time you call a task function, it is submitted to the flow's executor for execution.
+Every time you call a task function, it is submitted to the flow's task runner for execution.
 By default, Prefect uses a

-If, however, we want our tasks to run in parallel (or asynchronously) then we need to consider alternative approaches.
+If, however, we want our tasks to run in parallel (or sequentially) then we need to consider alternative approaches.

-Achieving parallelism within a flow run is as simple as switching your executor to Prefect's
+Achieving parallelism within a flow run is as simple as switching your task runner to Prefect's

 if __name__ == "__main__": guard when used in a script.